 Visa requirements are always changing.
 We do our best to keep these posts updated with the most recent changes, but it’s always a good idea to double check the requirements for each country before you travel.
 I have included the links for each country in this post.

-Tourist visas last 28 days.
+Tourist visas are valid for 28 days.
 Citizens of 100 countries can apply online for an e-visa.
 The cost is $50.
 You will be emailed an approval letter, which you will show to passport officials when you arrive at Yangon Airport.
-The visa is valid for 90 days from the date the approval letter was issued.
+You must travel to Myanmar within 90 days of when the e-visa approval letter is issued.

 For full details and to apply for your visa: https://evisa.moip.gov.mm/